sneh2001patel/Uncovering-Steady-State-Executions-in-Java-Microbenchmarking-with-Callgraph-Analysis/README.md

 ### JMH

-The data used in this repo was collected using JMH on the java file `JMH/test/src/main/java/org/sample/MyBenchmark.java`.The java file runs a recursive binary search to find an element in an array.
+The data used in this repo was collected using JMH on the java file `JMH/test/src/main/java/org/sample/MyBenchmark.java`.
+The java file runs a recursive binary search to find an element in an array.
 The JMH was run on 10 forks with 1000 iterations and 0 warm-up iterations.
 We used the `perf` to collect the profiler events to create the flame graphs.

 ---